dineshreddy161/Simplistic-Method-for-Assessing-Seismic-Damage-in-Rock-Tunnels/README.md

 Due to size constrains file was not uploaded on GitHub**.
 SDART can be downloaded and can be used directly by clicking on application.
+T**This software is develped as a part of PhD research work of A. Dinesh Reddy.
+For more detail you can follow our publication**